 Alison is Executive Director, Jewish Living, at Temple Beth Elohim.
 In her role, she oversees the Temple's learning programs and works with clergy, professional staff and members to develop and nurture a vibrant, engaged community.
 Prior to TBE, Alison worked at the Combined Jewish Philanthropies, where she helped launch the Leadership Development Institute, designed to train professional and volunteer leaders in Boston congregations.
 Alison is a past president of the Rashi School Board (Jewish day school in the Boston area) and currently holds an honorary board position while serving as a Vice President on the PARDeS Board.
 After a career as an attorney and child advocate in the Commonwealth of Massachusetts, Alison obtained a Masters degree from the Hornstein Program at Brandeis University and made the career change to Jewish education.

-Hannah is thrilled to be starting her 5th year at TBE!
+Hannah Richman is the Director of Havayah, The Teen Community at Temple Beth Elohim.
+Hannah is thrilled to be starting her 7th year at TBE.
 Hannah is originally from Western Pennsylvania, where she was an active member of her youth group and where she participated in NFTY-NEL.
 After high school, Hannah spent a year volunteering and studying in Jerusalem Israel followed by four years at Brandeis University where she studied Studio Art and Sociology.
-Today, Hannah enjoys living in Somerville, cooking, watching Steelers games and playing fantasy football, running, yoga, and painting.
-Hannah’s primary focus is with BM3T and Havayah.
-Hannah has worked to help design and lead gender-based programming at TBE, including our 7th grade Kesher groups and Havayah "It's a Girl Thing," groups.
-Hannah also works closely with Havayah Manhigut (teen leadership), works with our TBE Camping Initiative promoting and visiting camps, and community, creating curriculum and running arts based programming for our youth and adult communities at TBE.
+In 2014, Hannah completed the Certificate in Jewish Education specializing in Adolescents and Emerging Adults through Hebrew Union College - Jewish Institute of Religion.
+Today, Hannah enjoys living in Somerville, cooking, watching Steelers football, running, yoga, and painting and going to the beach.
+Hannah works closely with the TBE Youth Team and Havayah Manhigut (teen leadership) to coordinate innovative and meaningful teen powered programming for our 8th-12th grade community.

 Sandy Aronson was born and raised in Miami Beach, Florida.
 He spent many childhood summers at URJ Camp Coleman in Cleveland, Georgia and later returned there to be a counselor.
 Sandy’s strong Jewish upbringing has inspired him to find considerable value and personal fulfillment through acts of Tikkun Olam, and has led him to be a lover of Israel, traveling there with family, NFTY and the March of the Living.
 Sandy recently graduated from Vanderbilt University with a major in Iberian and Latin American Studies and a minor in Jewish Studies.
 Through his studies, Sandy volunteered for several service organizations throughout Central and South America.
 At Vanderbilt, Sandy was also actively involved in Jewish life, serving as the student Vice President of Religious Life for his campus Hillel.
 In his spare time, Sandy enjoys practicing his Spanish and Portuguese, watching sports and movies, playing tennis, hiking, and traveling to new places.
 As TBE's Tikkun Olam Youth and Community Organizer, Sandy organizes adult and youth engagement in social action, including coordinating Ma'asim Tovim.